IrisChase/IVD/README.md

 This instantiates a single element.

-Suppose you have a model uncreatively called `my-model`:
+Suppose you have a model uncreatively named `my-model`:

     #an-enumerated-element -> my-model {}